wp-plugins/order-delivery-date/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow the customers to choose an order delivery date on the checkout page.
+Allow the customers to choose an order delivery date on the checkout page for WP e-Commerce store owners.

 == Description ==